-Air conditioners are typically placed on concrete pads.
+Air conditioners are often installed on concrete pads.
 As time passes, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.
+This can cause breakdowns and even premature failure.
+Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is a critical component.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 This can create:

 - Higher electricity bills due to less efficient cooling.

 The compressor is one of the costliest components to replace on your air conditioner.
 If it breaks, you’re better off doing air conditioning installation because of this part’s cost.